 Experiments and demonstrations.
-As you participate in experiments, demonstrations, and subsequent discussions, you will appreciate the importance of engaging students in these learner centered activities to develop scientific reasoning and investigative strategies.
+As you participate in experiments, demonstrations, and subsequent discussions, you will appreciate the importance of engaging students in these learner-centered activities to develop scientific reasoning and investigative strategies.
 Explicit rules and routines for class management will include methods for safety in the science classroom.

 Classroom assignments.
 There will be short assignments that you will complete individually or with your group, where you will be exploring content in various ways.
 They will require work during class and outside of class, and will involve presentation to and discussion with the class.
-All group members must be involved in researching, preparing, and presenting the assignments.
+All group members must be involved in researching, preparing, and presenting group assignments.
 These assignments will be graded as excellent (A), satisfactory (B), or unacceptable (F).
-To be excellent, the assignment must be complete, demonstrate effort, and be creative.
-Your presentation of the assignment to the class must be accurate and interesting.
+To be excellent, the assignment must be complete, demonstrate effort, and be creative; your presentation of the assignment to the class must be accurate and interesting.

 Microteaching.
 You will prepare lesson plans for and present two micro-teaching sessions to the class.
 This will give you an opportunity to implement the methods that you are learning.
-One lesson will be directed at Pre K-2 grade students, and one at 3-4 grade students.
+One lesson will be directed at 4-6 grade students, and one at 6-8 grade students.
 Each lesson will focus on one of the major areas of science (physical, life, earth).
-One of the lessons must integrate a literature book (specific guidelines will be given for designing this lesson), and the second lesson must integrate another content area (e.g. mathematics, social studies, art, music).
-Students must be actively involved in both lessons, and one of the lessons should include a demonstration or experiment.
+Each lesson will demonstrate appropriate use of science equipment and relevant technology.
+One lesson must integrate a literature book (specific guidelines will be given for designing this lesson), and one lesson must integrate another content area (e.g., mathematics, social studies, art, music).
+Students must be actively involved in both lessons, and one of the lessons should include a hands-on demonstration or experiment.
 Lessons will be 10 minutes in length.

 The lesson plan must include the objective of the lesson.
-The cognitive level of the lesson (according to Bloom's taxonomy) must be indicated.
+Indicate the cognitive level of the lesson, according to Bloom's taxonomy, must be indicated.
 In addition, indicate the Pennsylvania science standard addressed; identify it by number and write it out in words.
 At least one lesson should involve higher order thinking, at the application or analysis level, and may be constructivist in nature.
 Follow the Moravian College lesson plan format.
 Write out the procedure in outline or bulleted form.

 When presenting your lesson, stay in your role throughout the lesson.
-(For example, do not talk to us as your classmates while it is in progress.)
+For example, do not talk to us as your classmates while the lesson is in progress.
 Speak with a vocabulary appropriate to the designated grade level, and prepare materials at that level as well.
-When you are the "students" for a lesson, stay in your role throughout the lesson.
+When you are the "student" for a lesson, stay in your role throughout the lesson.
 Do not attend to other activities, or have side conversations with classmates.

 There will be a sign-up sheet for microteaching lessons.

 Learning center.
-You will create a learning center that explores a science topic or concept and provides related science activities for students (you may select the grade level).
+You will create a learning center that explores a science topic or concept and provides related science activities for students.
+You may select the grade level.
 The content will focus on an area of science not used for your microteaching.
 The center should be complete with all materials and instructions and contain at least three activities.
 At least one activity must involve higher order thinking.
 There will be a sign-up sheet of topics for learning centers.